|Manufacturer||Changsha BYD Coach|

 |Emission Standard||Zero tailpipe emissions|

-The BYD K9 (also called BYD electric bus or BYD ebus) is a fully electric, low-entry single-deck urban bus model manufactured by the Chinese company BYD, which specializes in new energy solutions.
+The BYD K9 (also called the BYD electric bus or BYD ebus) is a fully electric, low-entry single-deck urban bus model manufactured by the Chinese company BYD, which specialises in new energy solutions.
 The local variant is also known as the BYD K9A.

 The bus design incorporates large-capacity Lithium-Iron-Phosphate batteries which allow the bus to travel 250km on a single charge, under urban road conditions.
-Go-Ahead Singapore will trial the bus for six months to assess the suitability of e-buses for public transport.
+Go-Ahead Singapore is currently trialling the bus for six months to assess the suitability of e-buses for public transport.

 In June 2011, SMRT Corporation signed a Memorandum of Understanding (MoU) with BYD to enter discussions on a joint venture of distributing BYD K9 buses and e6 taxis in Singapore.
-SMRT Buses was concurrently running a trial of a Zhongtong diesel-electric hybrid bus, which was subsequently rejected and sold to a private operator.
+SMRT Buses was concurrently running a trial of a Zhongtong diesel-electric hybrid bus, which was subsequently rejected.

 In April 2015, Singapore saw its first BYD K9 bus, which was brought in by HDT Singapore Holding (the sole Singapore agent of BYD Co.
 Ltd back then).
 This bus was parked inside Nanyang Technological University’s campus for inspection (April to July 2015), and was later shipped to Jakarta for a while before returning.

-At the heart of the full electric bus is its three high-capacity Lithium iron phosphate batteries, two located on each side above the front wheels of the bus and another on the roof, which stores the electric power needed to power the bus.
-A full 5-hour charge provides sufficient energy for over 250 kilometers of usage — suitable for most urban bus routes.
+At the heart of the full electric bus are its three high-capacity Lithium iron phosphate batteries, two located on each side above the front wheels of the bus and another on the roof, which stores the electric power needed to power the bus.
+A full 5-hour charge provides sufficient energy for over 250 kilometres of usage—suitable for most urban bus routes.

-Two Permanent magnet synchronous in-wheel motors rated at 75kW each
+Two in-wheel motors rated at 90kW / 350 Nm each

 The local unit bears the chassis number LC06S24S7D0000004, and messages pasted inside the bus indicate that its “Period of Inspection” will be from April 2015 to July 2015.